VERITAS-Observatory/V2DL3/README.md

 ### Install pyV2DL3

-To install the needed python dependencies, use of conda is recomended.
+To install the needed python dependencies, use of conda is recommended.
 The necessary python environment can be created from ```environment.yml```.

 Just run:
 ```